BeSTURJC/besturjc.github.io/content/publication/castano-2016/index.md

 ---
-title: 'Review of NILM applications in smart grids: power quality assessment and assisted independent living'
+title: Robust Model Predictive Control for humanoids standing balancing

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Patricio G. Donato
-- Alvaro Hernandez
-- Marcos A. Funes
+- Juan A. Castano
-- Ignacio Carugati
+- Chengxu Zhou
-- Ruben Nieto
+- Zhibin Li
-- Jesus Urena
+- Nikos Tsagarakis

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2020-10-01'
+date: '2016-08-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2024-10-18T08:45:02.357468Z'
+publishDate: '2024-10-18T08:45:02.912038Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).